Know the Signs of Verbal Abuse to Protect Your Loved One From This Type of Nursing Home Abuse

 - Losing his appetite or developing other issues involving eating

 How Does Verbal Abuse Injure Nursing Home Residents?

 Verbal abuse can cause elderly residents to suffer long-term emotional and psychological damage.
 When they are first moving in or otherwise in a fragile emotional state—common for residents—they can be especially susceptible to emotional trauma.
 When the abuse is severe, residents can suffer physical injuries due to the weakening of their already fragile immune systems from the stress of the abuse.

 If you suspect that your loved one is a victim of verbal abuse, you need to take steps to protect him.
-Call Brauns Law today to schedule a free, no-obligation consultation to learn about your legal options.
+Call Brauns Law, PC today to schedule a free, no-obligation consultation to learn about your legal options.